laroche/tastyworks-pnl/README.md

 - Done: For an individual stock whitelist we could list all SP500 and Nasdaq100 stocks.
   How do we cope with historical data for this?
 - Specify non-realised gains to know how much tax needs to be paid for current net total.
-- Add performance reviews, graphs based on different time periods.
+- Add performance reviews, graphs based on different time periods and underlyings.
 - Add description of the asset: SPY: SPDR S&P 500 ETF Trust
 - Done: Check if dates are truely ascending in the provided csv input files.
 - Check if input has duplicate transactions.
 Could they happen?
 (As warning only.)
 - Check if withholding tax is max 15% for US stocks as per DBA.
   Warn if e.g. 30% withholding tax is paid and point to missing W8-BEN formular.
 - Are we rounding output correctly?
-- Is the time output correct with the correct timezone?
+- Is the time output using the correct timezone?
 - Does Tastyworks use BRK.B or BRK/B in transaction history?
   Adjust the list of individual stocks accordingly.
 - Look at other libraries for currency conversion: